Facts about obesity in adolescence

 If he or she balances the two, he or she maintains his or her weight.

-Even when dieting, however, calories should not be cut back so much that your adolescent's energy needs are not met.
-The number of calories your adolescent needs depends primarily on age, gender, and activity level.
+Even when dieting, calories should not be cut back so much that your adolescent's energy needs are not met.
+The number of calories your adolescent needs depends mainly on age, gender, and activity level.

 Eat more vegetables and fruits.